BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 | characters | `'a'`, `'Z'`, `'$'`, `'\n'` | Single unicode characters that are used to represent most of the written languages throughout the world. |
 | strings | `"Hello World"`, `"Nico De Witte"`, `"X"` | A sequential collection of characters that represent a text. |

-::: tip Representations
+::: tip 🖼️ Representations
 Note that integer numbers are written without a point, while floating point numbers are represented with a decimal point `.` (not a comma).
 Single characters are always placed between single quotes `'` while strings are placed between double quotes `"`.
 :::

-This data is read, stored, manipulated and outputted through the application.
+This data is read, stored, manipulated and outputted throughout the application.
 The data itself is stored inside the memory of the computer or system the program is running on.
 Inside the application one does not need to access the memory directly, for this the programmer can make use of variables.

 ## Variables

 A variable is a **symbolic name** associated with a memory location that stores the actual data which may be changed through the variable.
 The variable's name should represent what information the variable references.
 They are called variables because they represent **information that can change**.

 Computer memory can be thought of a huge cabinet with millions of small drawers.
-The content of the drawers is the information stored in memory that we use inside our application.
+The content of the drawers is the information stored in memory that is used inside the application.
 While it is perfectly possible to refer to a drawer using its location (for example second row, third column), it is a lot harder to remember.
 There is also no link between the location and the actual content of the drawer.
-Now if we place a label on the drawer that is descriptive enough of its content, which is the analogy of our **variable name**, it is much easier to refer to the drawer using the descriptive name (for example `count`, `age`, `name`).
+Now if a label were placed on the drawer that is descriptive enough of its content, which is the analogy of our **variable name**, it is much easier to refer to the drawer using the descriptive name (for example `count`, `age`, `name`).

 ![Memory is analogous to a huge cabinet with millions of small drawers](./img/drawers_memory.png)

 Something to be aware of is that every memory cell in a computer has the same fixed size (expressed in a number of bytes) depending on the hardware architecture of that system.
 However, the data that is stored may be bigger than the size of single memory cell.
 Take for example a piece of text or a floating point number.

-Basically as a programmer you need to tell the computer what type of data you wish to store in memory.
+Basically as a programmer you need to tell the compiler what type of data you wish to store in memory.
 This will inform the compiler how much memory is required.
 This can be achieved by specifying what is called the **datatype of the variable**.

 Both the datatype and the name of variable are specified when the variable is **declared**.